 vmPFC and dlPFC correlate with decision value

 To identify regions-of-interest in the vmPFC and dlPFC, we conducted a general linear model in SPM identifying neural correlates of decision value at the time of choice (i.e. response of Strong No to Strong Yes during food choice, GLM 1, Contrast 1) across all three conditions.
-As expected, this analysis identified both the ventromedial prefrontal cortex (vmPFC) and the right dorsolateral prefronal cortex (dlPFC) (P < .05, whole-brain corrected, Figure 1a,c).
+As expected, this analysis identified both the ventromedial prefrontal cortex (vmPFC) and the right dorsolateral prefrontal cortex (dlPFC) (P < .05, whole-brain corrected, Figure 1a,c and Table X).
 We therefore defined 6-mm spherical ROIs around the peak of activation in each region, which we used to extract parameter estimates for further analysis.

 Regulation-induced change in stimulus-related vmPFC repsonse.